backdrop-contrib/endo/README.md

 libraries, list them here.
 You can also mention any organisations/companies who sponsored the module's development.
 -->
+- This module was created for Backdrop by [ericfoy](https://github.com/ericfoy)
 - Sponsored by [Perideo LLC].